 The complicated nature of automobile insurance can lead to confusion after a person is involved in a car accident.
 Rather than focusing on getting well after suffering injuries, many collision victims find themselves sucked into a "red-tape" nightmare to ensure that the insurance companies have the right information to process claims.
-The procedure can be tedious and difficult to understand.
-What follows are answers to a number of common questions related to insurance.
+The procedure can be tedious and difficult to of your damages.